 Sri Lanka was aiming to reopen Colombo Bandaranaike International Airport on August 1st, but has delayed it indefinitely after repatriation flights were suspended due to a spike in Covid-19 infections.

 From July 15, The Maldives has reopened its borders and visa on arrival facility has restarted.
 Passengers traveling as tourists must have a hotel reservation confirmation for the entire stay in a registered tourist facility, will be subject to medical screening and must complete a "self-declarative health declaration" 24 hours before arrival.

 The Middle East and Africa

-Israel extended its entry ban to foreign nationals at least until August 1.
-Passengers from any country who are neither Israeli citizens nor residents are not allowed to enter Israel, including via transit flights.
-Prime Minister Benjamin Netanyahu has said that he is optimistic thath Israel will reopen its borders to Greek and Cypriot tourists from August 1.
+Israel extended its entry ban to foreign nationals at least until September 1st.
+Passengers from any country who are neither Israeli citizens nor residents are not allowed to enter Israel, including via transit flights, although the country may allow quarantine-free travel from "green countries" as of mid-August.

 Turkish Airlines started a gradual resumption of flights from June (60% of domestic flights and flights to 19 countries, with plans to increase up to 99 countries by September) and will take four months to return to near full operation.

 The Ministry of Health has stated that all visas are no longer available until further notice.
 Foreigners are not allowed to enter.
-All cruise ships will be prevented from entering Omani ports for one month.
+All flights to Oman are suspended.

 Flights to South Africa are suspended.
 Visas on arrival suspended.